AndrewJBateman/angular-datastream-table/README.md

 ## General info

-The pusher channel uses a publish/subscribe model so all subscribers to the channel will receive the update.
+* The pusher channel uses a publish/subscribe model so all subscribers to the channel will receive the update.
 See [Pusher documentation](https://pusher.com/docs) for more information.

+* The server.js file follows the [Twelve-Factor](https://12factor.net/) methodology for building software-as-a-service apps that:

+'_Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;
+Have a clean contract with the underlying operating system, offering maximum portability between execution environments;
+Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;
+Minimize divergence between development and production, enabling continuous deployment for maximum agility;
+And can scale up without significant changes to tooling, architecture, or development practices._'

 ## Screenshots